SethSmigelski/under-the-weather/README.md

 ### From the WordPress Plugin Directory File
 1. Log in to your WordPress Admin Dashboard.
-2. Navigate to Plugins > Add Plugin in the left-hand menu.
+2. Navigate to **Plugins > Add Plugin** in the left-hand menu.
 3. Search for the plugin: Under The Weather.
-4. Install the plugin: Once you locate the [correct plugin](https://wordpress.org/plugins/under-the-weather/), click the "Install Now" button next to it.
+4. Install the plugin: Once you locate the [correct plugin](https://wordpress.org/plugins/under-the-weather/), click the **"Install Now"** button next to it.
-5. Activate the plugin: After the installation is complete, click the "Activate Plugin" button that appears.
+5. Activate the plugin: After the installation is complete, click the **"Activate Plugin"** button that appears.

 ### From a Zip File
 1. Download a copy of the plugin, available in the WordPress Plugin Directory [Under The Weather](https://wordpress.org/plugins/under-the-weather/) webpage.
-2. Upload the `under-the-weather` folder to the `/wp-content/plugins/` directory
+2. Upload the **under-the-weather** folder to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the **Plugins** menu in WordPress.
-4. Navigate to `Settings > Under The Weather` to configure the plugin.
+4. Navigate to **Settings > Under The Weather** to configure the plugin.
 You must enter a valid OpenWeather API key for the plugin to function.
 The plugin is designed to work with the One Call API 3.0. by OpenWeather.

 ---